English 1102 paper topics, spring 2020

 See me in the office or email if you have questions or problems.

 Use the Writing Center!
-I encourage you to see tutors for help with your papers at the Student Success Center (SSC) and/or the Writing Center.
+I encourage you to see tutors for help with your papers at the Writing Center.
 We have well-trained, qualified tutors who can give you plenty of one-on-one attention with any aspect of the writing process.
 Be sure to take a copy of this assignment with you to any tutoring session, or show your tutor this assignment page on the web.